-With proper upkeep, your air conditioner will provide worry-free cooling for many years.
-But, like any other thing in your home, it will at some point need to be updated.
-Knowing when to replace it is essential to avoid pricey repairs, expensive energy bills and comfort disruptions.
+With proper upkeep, your air conditioner will deliver worry-free service for many years.
+But, similar to any other machine in your house, it will at some point need to be upgraded.
+Knowing when to install a new one is key to avoid pricey repairs, higher energy bills and interruptions to your comfort.

-When it comes to being cool and your residence’s energy efficiency, our Ilten's specialists have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner needs to be replaced.
-Here are a few points you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it includes being cool and your residence’s energy efficiency, our Ilten's specialists have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 In most instances, the Department of Energy says the majority of air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s recommended to begin preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for installation.
+If yours is 15 years old, it’s well past the center point.
+It’s wise to begin preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for a new one.

-How reliable is your air conditioner?
-Does it cool reliably, even on the hottest days?
-Or is it regularly malfunctioning?
-When your air conditioner is less reliable it’s time to begin preparing to get an updated one.
+How dependable is your air conditioner?
+Does it cool well, even on the toastiest days?
+Or is it routinely malfunctioning?
+When your air conditioner starts becoming less trustworthy it’s time to begin preparing to get an updated one.

-Over your air conditioner’s life cycle, it’s anticipated for it to need a few small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just get a new one.
+Over your air conditioner’s lifetime, it’s anticipated for it to need several minor repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s smarter to just install a new one.

-Every air conditioner includes a SEER rating, which measures how well it consumes electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal laws.
-However, your air conditioner becomes less efficient as it wears out.
+Every air conditioner includes a SEER rating, which measures how efficiently it consumes electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal rules.
+However, your air conditioner becomes inefficient as it gets older.

-Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with higher SEER ratings are typically costlier but may pay for themselves over time through increased energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are typically costlier but could pay for themselves over their life span through more energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

-Are you cool when your air conditioner is on?
-Or are you often dialing down the temperature to remain cool?
-An older air conditioner could have problems keeping your home comfy due to reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of running at full speed all the time, these air conditioners operate at multiple speeds to adapt your comfort.
+Are you comfortable when your air conditioner is working?
+Or are you continuously dialing down the temperature to keep cool?
+An old air conditioner might have trouble keeping your residence comfy due to decreased efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of cooling at full speed all the time, these air conditioners work at multiple speeds to fine-tune your comfort.

-Your air conditioner should give cooling you can feel, not hear.
-If noise is annoying you, ask us about installing a variable-speed air conditioner.
-Most of these air conditioners operate at a sound level that’s comparable to a regular conversation.
+Your air conditioner should provide cooling you can feel, not hear.
+If noise is bothering you, check with us about upgrading to a variable-speed air conditioner.
+Many of these air conditioners cool at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise method to maximize your energy efficiency, with minimal effort necessary from you.
-And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
-Most of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or away and change temperatures as necessary.
+Adding a smart thermostat is a wise approach to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for very little.
+The majority of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or away and adjust temperatures as necessary.

 If you rely on an outdated air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a wise method to ensure smart thermostat compatibility.
+Upgrading your air conditioner is a smart method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
-You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will list the refrigerant kind.
+If your air conditioner was installed before 2010, it likely runs on Freon®.
+Also referred to as R-22 refrigerant, Freon is no longer being produced because of its damaging effects on the ozone layer.
+You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will include the refrigerant type.

 If your air conditioner is operating fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, fixing the problem will be expensive.
-That’s due to the fact Freon is only available in limited, recycled amounts.
+However, if it ever experiences a refrigerant leak, fixing the problem will be costly.
+That’s due to the fact Freon is only available in reduced, recycled amounts.

 Newer air conditioners have Puron®, or R-410A.
-But you can’t just put Puron in a Freon air conditioner, as pressure requirements are different.
+But you can’t just add Puron in a Freon air conditioner, because pressure requirements are different.

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner soon, think over this.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
 And those savings can really build up as time passes.

-We realize that air conditioner cost is your top question.
-That’s why partnering with Ilten's for air conditioning installation in Cedar Rapids and surrounding areas is simple and affordable.
-Our professionals will help you find the right solution for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+We are aware that air conditioner cost is your number one question.
+That’s why working with Ilten's for air conditioning installation in Cedar Rapids and surrounding areas is stress-free and affordable.
+Our technicians will help you select the right solution for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.